 2001

-• In a Rope Pump promotion drive, HTN and SDC jointly organise the First International Rope Pump Policy Workshop in Managua, Nicaragua (66 delegates, 22 countries).
+• In a Rope Pump promotion drive, HTN and SDC jointly organised the First International Rope Pump Policy Workshop in Managua, Nicaragua (66 delegates, 22 countries).

 • A new vision for the network is drafted – activities would be broadened to encompass more rural water issues while maintaining traditional network activities.
 The first regional chapter of HTN is established by a dedicated group of members in South Africa.